Python Multiline String | Quick Tips for Python Print String

 Understanding these fundamentals is crucial to mastering the creation of multiline strings in Python.
 With this knowledge in hand, you’re well-prepared to tackle more advanced topics like escape sequences, string concatenation, and alternative methods for creating multiline strings.

-Usage Cases of Multiline Strings
+Use Cases of Python Multiline String

-Multiline Strings in File Handling
+Python Multiline Strings in File Handling

 Python’s multiline strings are particularly useful when working with files.
 They allow you to read or write large blocks of text to a file in a format that preserves line breaks, which is essential for maintaining the structure and readability of the text.